Merion Golf Club is located in Ardmore, a suburb of Philadelphia in the USA.

 I thought Merion was both unique and magnificent!

-The eleventh hole is a short dogleg left, but the iron shot approach must avoid the burn lapping on the front of the green and bunker left.
+- the short dogleg left eleventh hole, where the iron shot approach must avoid the burn lapping on the front of the green.

-The closing longer par 4 carries the quarry again with the tee shot, and is a true championship finish.
+The closing longer par 4 carries the quarry again with the tee shot, and is a true championship finish (see pic mid page).

 Merion claims to have held more USGA events than any other club, including the U.S. Open in 1971, 1981 & 2013.